-On January 14, 2019, Council made a series of motions directing administration to seek stakeholder and community input regarding a number of areas relating to the regulations surrounding Bed and Breakfast’s within Banff.
+On January 14, 2019, Council made a series of motions directing administration to seek stakeholder and community input related to Bed and Breakfast regulations.

-- The impacts to changes on existing Bed and Breakfasts; and,
+- The impacts to changes on existing Bed and Breakfasts

 - Other amendments to the Land Use Bylaw related to Bed and Breakfasts.

-In order to solicit feedback on the Bed and Breakfast regulations, how we can improve them and how we can help maintain the high level of service visitors have come to expect from them, a working group was formed.
-The working group was made up of 10 members and included current B and B operators, a B and B Inn owner, a hotel operator, and members of the general public.
+To solicit feedback on the Bed and Breakfast regulations, how we can improve them, and how we can help maintain the high level of service visitors have come to expect from them, a working group was formed.
+The working group was made up of 10 members and included current Bed and Breakfast operators, a Bed and Breakfast Inn owner, a hotel operator, and members of the public.

 The working group met seven times between July 2019 and January 2020 and was facilitated by a third party.
 The working group produced a final report:

 In addition to the working group’s recommendations, the Municipal Planning Commission (MPC) and The Banff Heritage Corporation also provided recommendations.
 The MPC recommendations can be found in the minutes of the March 11, 2020, meeting and the May 13, 2020, meeting.
 The recommendations from the Banff Heritage Corporation can be found in the minutes of the March 12, 2020, meeting.

 The recommendations from the working group, MPC and Banff Heritage Corporation were presented at the October 13, 2020, Governance and Finance Committee meeting.
 The Governance and Finance Committee, which is comprised of all members of Council, reviewed all the recommendations, and provided direction as to what should be included in a draft Land Use Bylaw amendment.
 The direction on proposed changes can be found in the minutes of the October 13, 2020, Governance and Finance Committee meeting.